How I supported my Postpartum Wellness Journey

 putting it all together

-In addition to using a CGM, here is a summary of the things that helped me balance my glucose levels and ultimately feel better in my postpartum journey
+Here is a summary of the things that helped me balance my glucose levels and ultimately feel better in my postpartum journey

 • Establishing a consistent sleep schedule.